 Some general tips for visiting museums in Paris

-# – Always try to book your tickets on line.
-You can often choose a specific time slot.
+# – Always try to book your tickets online.
+You can often choose a specific time slot for your visit.
 This will save you a lot of time you’ll otherwise lose on waiting to get into a museum.

-# – If you’re a European citizen and younger then 26, you have free access to many museums in Paris.
-Sometimes museums have days with free admission too.
-But, although you’ll get your ticket for free, some of the popular museums could get even more crowded.
+# – If you’re a European citizen and younger than 26, you have free access to many museums in Paris.
+Sometimes museums have days with free admission, too.
+But, although you won’t pay for your ticket, some of the popular museums could get even more crowded on those days.

 # – There are strong security controls in many museums.
 You’ll be asked to show what’s inside your bag by the guards when entering the museums.

 # – Hire a guide!
-It’s always one of my recommendations when visiting larger museums because otherwise you’ll be left to wander around without really getting the best of it.
-To me it’s always easier to understand its story and to focus on the most important artworks if I would hire a guide to show me around.
-So, check out those links for some of my favourite tours in Louvre and Orsay Museum.
+That’s always one of my recommendations when visiting larger museums.
+Otherwise, you’ll be left to wander around without really getting the best out of it.
+The experience of visiting the new museum is always much better when you have a guide to show you around.
+Check out these links for some of my favourite tours in the Louvre and Orsay Museum.

 *This post contains some affiliate links.